Denellyne/Folar/docs/lambdas.md

 ## Lambda capture

-Lambda captures are special because they allow you to capture outside variables, create a variable only for the scope of that variable, or even take a reference to an outside variable
+Lambda captures are special because they allow you to capture outside variables, create a variable only for the scope of that lambda, or even take a reference to an outside variable

-This is possible because a lambda is bound to the scoope of the function that defines it, as such, anything declared before the lambda is able to be captured.
+This is possible because a lambda is bound to the scope of the function that defines it, as such, anything declared before the lambda is able to be captured.

 Example: